Man0fCulture/-Workshop-WSL-configuration-/README.md

 - [Protocol SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/using-ssh-agent-forwarding)

-## Part 1: Installation of WSL
+### Step 0: Installation of WSL

+You want to switch between Fedeora and Windows or you want to work on a Linux environment while having access to windows programs, this WorkShop is for you!
 If you already have it installed, you can skip it!

-Before starting, open PowerShell and use this command: `wsl --install`.

 ### Step 1: Installation of the distro